-What do you think of when you hear the word “psychologist”?
+What do you think of when you hear “careers in psychology”?
 If you’re like most people, you’ll picture a man with a strange goatee, talking to a client about her deepest childhood traumas.

 But the freudian stereotype sells the profession short.
 In fact, psychology is a growing field with hundreds of different career opportunities—many of which have nothing to do with therapy at all.
 Ranging from highly applied to purely academic positions, these jobs cover a wild array of lifestyles, work settings, and approaches.

-Let’s take a look at some of the most popular, and why they might be a fit for you.
+Let’s take a look at some of the most popular psychology careers, and why they might be a fit for you.

 Whether it’s helping a client overcome a depression or simply build confidence, this career path is all about empowering others to lead more fulfilling lives.
 Clinical psychologists work closely with their patients to identify a variety of mental disabilities, mood issues, neuroses, and other psychological problems, and offer treatment options to overcome them.

 What’s it like to work in clinical psychology?